brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.md

 ## Harvest Projections and Decision Tables

-A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Allowable Biological Catch (ABC) based on the category 2 time-varying sigma and $P^*$ = 0.45 (Table \ref{tab:project}).
+A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated yield at $SPR_{50\%}$ multiplied by buffer (0.778) based on a category 3 sigma and P* = 0.45 (Table \ref{tab:project}).
 The removals in 2021 and 2022 were set based on the mortality estimates from the GEMM product for the recreational fleet, averaged from 2018-2020, as requested by the PFMC Groundfish Management Team (GMT, personal communication).
 Removals in 2021 and 2022 were apportioned to recreational and commercial catches based on the average proportion from 2018-2020 that each fleet contributed to the total catch.
+The same apportionment was also applied to the constant catch values during the projection years (2023-3032).

 Recreational catches were provided in numbers, so the internally estimated catch in weight from the model was used to calculate the average catch from 2018-2020.
-Catch in biomass for the recreational fleet was converted to catch in numbers based on iteratively searching for the catch in numbers that achieves the desired ACL value (in biomass) for the recreational fleet.
+Projected catches in biomass for the recreational fleet were converted to catch in numbers based on iteratively searching for the catch in numbers that achieves the desired catch value (in biomass) for the recreational fleet, and is the reason the catches in biomass by year do not exactly equal the fixed catch value.

-The decision table uncertainty axes and catch levels are to be determined later.

 <!-- Evaluation of Scientific Uncertainty -->